blacknon/hwatch/README.md

 ## Usage

-    hwatch 0.3.5
+    hwatch 0.3.6
     blacknon <blacknon@orebibou.com>
     A modern alternative to the watch command, records the differences in execution results and can check this differences at after.

     USAGE:
-        hwatch [FLAGS] [OPTIONS] <command>...
+        hwatch [OPTIONS] <command>...

-    FLAGS:
+    ARGS:
+        <command>...

+    OPTIONS:
         -c, --color                    interpret ANSI color and style sequences -d, --differences              highlight changes between updates
         -N, --line-number              show line number
         -x, --exec                     Run the command directly, not through the shell.
 Much like the `-x` option of the watch command.
-        -h, --help           Prints help information
-        -V, --version        Prints version information

-    OPTIONS:
         -l, --logfile <logfile>        logging file
-        -s, --shell <shell_command>    shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: sh -c]
-        -n, --interval <interval>      seconds to wait between updates [default: 2]
+        -s, --shell <shell_command>    shell to use at runtime. can  also insert the command to the location specified by {COMMAND}. [default: "sh -c"] -n, --interval <interval>      seconds to wait between updates [default: 2] -h, --help                     Print help information

-    ARGS:
-        <command>...
+        -V, --version                  Print version information

 watch window keybind